karataydev/portfolioman/README.md

 -- frontend

-[ ] Remove dialog from addOrCalcualte buttons and use accordion to show form fields [ ] Implement portfolio benchmark against other instruments [X] Make My Portfolio title editable and from server
+[X] Remove dialog from addOrCalcualte buttons and use accordion to show form fields [X] Implement portfolio benchmark against other instruments [X] Make My Portfolio title editable and from server
 [ ] Latest transactions section
+[ ] Portfolio set or edit target percentages page or dialog

 --backend
 [ ] Find a way to calculate current position